Fannie Ward: Personal life and death

 On January 14, 1913, less than four years after the noted interview, Ward and Lewis divorced.
 The following year she married her second husband, John Wooster Dean (born John H. Donovan, 1874–1950), an actor who had frequently co-starred with her on stage and in films.

 Ward's only child, Dorothé Mabel Lewis (1900–1938), was the result of an affair with the Viscount Castlereagh, who in 1915 became The Most Hon.
-The 7th Marquess of Londonderry (1878-1949), an Anglo-Irish aristocrat from Ulster.
-She married firstly, in 1917, RAF Captain Isaac Henry Woolf ("Jack") Barnato (1894-1918), son of the diamond and gold mining entrepreneur Barney Barnato and secondly to Terence Conyngham Plunket, 6th Baron Plunket, and had three sons.
+The 7th Marquess of Londonderry (1878–1949), an Anglo-Irish aristocrat from Ulster.
+She married firstly, in 1917, RAF Captain Isaac Henry Woolf ("Jack") Barnato (1894–1918), son of the diamond and gold mining entrepreneur Barney Barnato and secondly to Terence Conyngham Plunket, 6th Baron Plunket, and had three sons.
 She and her husband were killed in a plane crash due to heavy fog.

 On January 21, 1952, at age 79, Ward suffered a stroke in her Park Avenue apartment and was found unconscious by a neighbor.
 She remained in a coma until her death six days later at Lenox Hill Hospital.
 The New York Times reported that Ward died without a will and left an estate with an estimated value of $40,000.
-The newspaper also reported that she was survived by "three English grandsons": Lord Patrick Plunkett, the Hon.
-Shaun Plunkett, and the Hon.
-Robin Plunkett.
+The newspaper also reported that she was survived by "three English grandsons": Lord Patrick Plunket, the Hon.
+Shaun Plunket, and the Hon.
+Robin Plunket.